Janison: When a personal agenda becomes foreign policy

 The most obvious danger here is that U.S. credibility abroad has been undermined for the sake of the president's personal interests.

-On Thursday it was reported that Zelensky was ready to bite on Trump's request that he talk on CNN about opening an investigation of Democrat Joe Biden.
+On Thursday, it was reported that Zelensky was ready to bite on Trump's request that he talk on CNN about opening an investigation of Democratic presidential candidate Joe Biden.

 This wouldn't be just the kind of negative research that private election campaigns carry out on their own.
-The obvious White House goal was to put an official stamp on loose allegations about Hunter Biden's gas-firm job in Ukraine and a highly unlikely "theory" that it wasn't Russia that meddled in the 2016 election.
+The obvious White House goal was to put an official stamp on loose allegations about Hunter Biden's gas company job in Ukraine and a highly unlikely "theory" that it wasn't Russia that meddled in the 2016 U.S. election.

 But word of Trump's "prod" — a hold on Ukraine arms aid — leaked and Congress reacted with rage.
 The munitions were approved.
 The president's cherished side agreement was canceled.